StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/_index.md

 The case of the Angel of the Exodus demonstrates both the divinity of the Angel of the Lord and His identification as a pre-incarnate manifestation of our Lord Jesus Christ.

 You'll see exactly what we mean by "the Angel of the Exodus" as we go through the next bit.
-The specific focus here is on passages from the first few books of the Bible---from the calling of Moses, to Israel's flight from Egypt, to their settlement in the promised land.
+The specific focus here is on passages from the first few books of the Bible—from the calling of Moses, to Israel's flight from Egypt, to their settlement in the promised land.
 At every step of the way, they were guided by a pre-incarnate Jesus Christ, on behalf of the Father.

 <!-- --- -->